JellyCone1/Discord-Sunflower-Bot/README.md

 **v0.1.1**
 - Added {/}`disconnect` which disconnects the bot from the Voice Channel.
 - Renamed {/}`stop` to {/}`clear`, it does'nt disconnects from the channel anymore, instead just clears the queue and stops the current playing media.
-- Added Comments and usage information to all `app_commands` in `Ytdlp_handler.py` and some additional comments.